Start of Main Content

 The conflict is not simply a civil war between opposing armed forces.
 What began as an uprising against President Bashar al-Assad’s regime has devolved into a violent struggle between local, national, regional, and international forces.
 The Syrian government, extremist groups, and outside actors have perpetrated mass atrocities against civilians as a systematic strategy of war.

 The uprising’s deterioration into armed conflict in early 2012 caused a dramatic rise in the civilian death toll.
 Civilians have been targeted by multiple actors in Syria, most notably by Syrian government forces and militia loyal to the Assad regime, who are supported politically and militarily by Russia and Iran.
 Syrian and Russian forces have attacked civilian-inhabited areas with indiscriminate aerial bombardments.
-There have been no consequence to these attacks against civilians, increasing the risk that such mass atrocities will continue.
+There have been no consequences to these attacks against civilians, increasing the risk that such mass atrocities will continue.

-Most recently, the Syrian government and its allies, Russia and Iran, have increased their assault on Idlib province in northwest Syria, one of the final rebel-held areas that has not been reclaimed by Assad.
+The Syrian government and its allies, Russia and Iran, have increased their assault on Idlib province in northwest Syria, one of the final rebel-held areas that has not been reclaimed by Assad.
 An estimated 3.4 million people—including one million children—now live in Idlib.
 Over two million of these displaced people are from elsewhere in Syria.
 There is a high risk that in Idlib these civilians will be harmed or killed.

 The Syrian people are not the only ones endangered by the conflict.
 The escalation of the fighting has increased political and military tensions throughout the region.
 Syria’s humanitarian crisis also has grave implications for security and other interests throughout the world.